-The official Samsung Galaxy Note 9 Android Pie update is probably weeks away, but brave souls can now download an early version of the update thanks to a leak.
+The official Samsung Galaxy Note 9 Android Pie update is weeks away, but brave souls can now download an early version of the update right now.

-If you’re fine with that, here’s how to get the Android 9.0 Pie update with Samsung Experience 10 up and running on a Galaxy Note 9 right now.
+If you’re fine with that, here’s how to get the Android 9.0 Pie update with the new One UI up and running on a Galaxy Note 9 right now.